The Year of the Witching is a dark fantasy and horror novel by Alexis Henderson.

 A New Plan

 Immanuelle was put in Leah’s old room.
 Leah had died in childbirth, although her child survived.
-Martha, as midwife, had to put the child before the mother, and cut Leah open to deliver the child.
+Martha, as a midwife, had to put the child before the mother and cut Leah open to deliver the child.
 She bled to death.
-The child was cursed, having no name that Marth could discern.
+The child was cursed, having no name that Martha could discern.

 Esther, Ezra’s mother, came to Immanuelle’s room to plead for help.
 She arranged for Immanuelle to be able to see Ezra, and a kind guard helped as well.
 Immanuelle discovered that the Prophet had promised Ezra clemency if he confessed.
 He’d made the same deal with them both.

-At her second trial, Immanelle confessed and the Prophet offered her marriage for absolution.
+At her second trial, Immanelle confessed, and the Prophet offered her marriage for absolution.
 He was frail, coughing up blood, but still ruled.
-While there was some opposition from the flock, especially one of the apostles named Isaac.
+Meanwhile, there was some opposition from the flock, especially from one of the apostles named Isaac.
 However, no one would go against the Prophet.

 One by one, the beasts and the witches entered the cathedral.
 While the Prophet cowered and hid, Immanuelle went up against each of the four witches, the Lovers Mercy and Jael, Delilah, and Lilith.
 Lilith offered Immanuelle to join her coven.
 When Immanuelle declined, the fight began.

-Abrams tried to defend his family and was attacked and killed by a hound on Lilith’s command.
+Abrams tried to defend his family and was attacked and killed by a hound at Lilith’s command.
 Using the power of the plagues, Immanuelle fought back.

 All that ruin and pain had been wrought not from the Mother’s darkness or the Father’s light, but from the sins of man.

 They had brought this fate upon themselves.
 They were complicit in their own damnation.Immanuelle